coralogix/coralogix-azure-serverless/EventHub/README.md

 **Function App Name** (Optional) - Custom name for the Azure Function to be used in Coralogix logs.
 Defaults to 'coralogix-eventhub-func-{uniqueId}' if not specified.

+**Newline Pattern** (Optional) - Regex pattern to split multi-line text logs into separate entries.
+Example: `\n` to split on newlines.
+Leave empty to treat text as a single log entry.

 ## Configuration Examples for Application and Subsystem names

 ### JSON Logs (Template Syntax)